tomohisa/dcb-events.github.io/docs/examples/index.md

 ## Constraints affecting multiple entities

-The most popular use case for DCB is to enforce hard constraints that affect multiple domain entities/concepts since it was covered in the "[Killing the Aggregate](https://sara.event-thinking.io/2023/04/kill-aggregate-chapter-1-I-am-here-to-kill-the-aggregate.html){:target="_blank"}" blog post by Sara Pellegrini.
+The most popular use case for DCB is to enforce hard constraints that affect multiple domain entities/concepts since it was covered in the "Killing the Aggregate" blog post by Sara Pellegrini [:octicons-link-external-16:](https://sara.event-thinking.io/2023/04/kill-aggregate-chapter-1-I-am-here-to-kill-the-aggregate.html){:target="_blank" .small}.
 The [course subscriptions](course-subscriptions.md) example illustrates that scenario.

 ## Enforcing global uniqueness